engineering87/pdnd-client-assertion-generator/README.md

 - `GetToken(clientAssertion)`
 - `GetToken`

+## Testing the PDNDClientAssertionGenerator
+This project includes a test application, **PDNDClientAssertionGenerator.Api**, designed to help you test the software with your own configuration.
+This application acts as a sandbox where you can validate the behavior of the PDNDClientAssertionGenerator components.

+### How to Use the Test Application:

+1. Configuration: Update the configuration settings in the `appsettings.json` file or through environment variables to match your specific use case and environment.

+2. Running the Test Application:
+    - Navigate to the PDNDClientAssertionGenerator.Api folder.
+    - Use the following command to run the application:
+      `dotnet run --project src/PDNDClientAssertionGenerator.Api/PDNDClientAssertionGenerator.Api.csproj`

+3. Testing Scenarios: Once the application is running, you can use various `GetClientAssertion` and `GetToken` to test the functionality of the software in different configurations.

 ## How to Contribute
 Thank you for considering to help out with the source code!
 If you'd like to contribute, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.